Thibaudpmx/PaSM/readme.md

 # Manuscript

-A manuscript detailing the methodology is currently under peer-review for publication.
-All the source code of the models and figures are available in the [article_resources subfolder](https://github.com/Thibaudpmx/PaSM/tree/main/article_resources).
+A manuscript detailing the methodology and evaluating PaSM performance is currently under peer-review for publication.
+All the source code used in the paper (model equations, figure scripts...) are available in the [article_resources subfolder](https://github.com/Thibaudpmx/PaSM/tree/main/article_resources).

 # Installation: